microsoft/FluidFramework/docs/docs/container-and-component-loading.md

 ::: tip

-The Operation Stream (op stream) is how fluid stores state.
-State, including, connected clients, the code to load, as well as Distributed Data Structure modifications, are stored as a series of operations that when played in order produce the current state.
+The Operation Stream (op stream) is how Fluid stores state.
+State, including connected clients, the code to load, as well as distributed data structure modifications, are stored as a series of operations that when played in order produce the current state.
 I don't go into further details about it here.

 :::

 Connecting and processing the op stream includes:

-- Getting the Snapshot
+- Getting the Summary
 - Establishing the Websocket connection
 - Retrieving any missing ops from the REST endpoint